M-Regidor/cagayan/README.md

 # Cagayan

-An Amazon clone project named Cagayan that incorporates features such as user account creation, exploration of items, and leaving reviews on products.
+Cagayan is an Amazon clone project that emulates the renowned e-commerce platform.
+It incorporates a range of features to deliver a comprehensive shopping experience.
+Here's what you can expect:

+- **User Account Creation:** Tailor your shopping experience by creating a personalized user account on Cagayan.

+- **Product Exploration:** Discover a diverse range of products on Cagayan with the ability to search by keywords or explore various categories.

+- **Review System:** Leave your mark by sharing product reviews and ratings.

+- **Shopping Cart and Checkout:** Seamlessly add items to your cart and proceed through a secure checkout process.

 ## Live Site